PhD Student/English Language and Literature

 About

-I work with late medieval English poetry, focusing on its reception and adaptation of the classical, late antique, and contemporary philosophy accessible to the poets of late medieval England through universities and monasteries, early vernacular literature, and culture.
-I am drawn to poetic moments of aporia, ambiguity, and grief, especially as they coincide with questions of cognition and conscience.
-My work aims to contribute new perspectives to the past and future literary history of a poem as I trace ideas across geographical and temporal boundaries.
+I work with Middle English poetry, focusing on its reception and adaptation of philosophical disputations that circulated in the universities and monasteries, early vernacular literature, and culture of late medieval England.
+I am drawn to poetic moments of ambiguity and conflict, especially as they coincide with medieval questions of cognition.
+My work traces ideas across geographical, temporal, and disciplinary boundaries.

 My recent essays connect the liminal body-soul boundary in the anonymous English alliterative poem St. Erkenwald (c.
 1400) with quodlibetal questions answered by Thomas Aquinas (d.
-1274) during common disputations in Paris, Chaucer’s Wife of Bath’s Prologue and Tale (c.
+1274) during common disputations in Paris, Geoffrey Chaucer’s Wife of Bath’s Prologue and Tale (c.
 1392) with his translation of Boethius’s De consolatione philosophiae (c.
-1380), and the C text of Langland’s Piers Plowman (c.
+1380), and the C text of William Langland’s Piers Plowman (c.
 1390) with Aristotle’s Politics (c.
 350 BC) and Augustine of Hippo’s De libero arbitrio voluntatis (c.
 388).
+Using these and other Middle English texts, I have written about medieval debates that center on the relationship between the body and the soul: the active versus contemplative life, free will versus predestination, and the role of the will in subduing the passions.

 During my graduate degree at Boston College, I served as member and program assistant of an interdisciplinary steering committee for the graduate student training, "An Introduction to Teaching the Global Middle Ages," that preceded the Centennial Meeting of the Medieval Academy of America hosted by Harvard University in 2025.